-The current RAD conversion configurations are:
+The current AMP configurations/RAD conversion configurations are:

 - 1. Linden Heights, Utley Plaza, Foushee Heights: SHA proposes to self-finance the transaction via a bank loan, capital funds, reserves, a note, etc. - 2.
 Stewart Manor: SHA seeks to apply for 9% low-income housing tax credits in 2021/2022.
 SHA may seek to redevelop this site along with the Harris Court location.
 SHA may seek to redevelop this site via new construction. - 3.
-Matthews Court, Garden Street, Gilmore Terrace: SHA will evaluate these developments as a combined 176 unit 4% low-income housing tax credit bond deal. - 4.
+Matthews Court, Garden Street, Gilmore Terrace: SHA will evaluate these developments as a combined 176 unit 4% low-income housing tax credit bond deal.
+SHA converted these sites via the RAD program October, 2020. - 4.
 Harris Court: SHA desires to apply for 9% credits in 2021/2022.
 SHA may seek to redevelop this site via new construction.
 SHA may seek to redevelop this site along with the Stewart Manor location.